 A resteal is when you steal from a thief (to make an image).
 Let's take a simple example.
 Preflop, the players have folded to the button which opens.
 The button's raise will be called a "steal" since he is in a position to steal the blinds.
 We will describe his raise as a steal.
 Now, if the player in SB position knows that the button is opening too many hands and wants to defend himself, he can restal, or reraise.
 So, when a player in SB or BB position reraises the cutoff or button, he is said to be resteal (or 3bet, but the term resteal is more precise).

 When should we stay?

-A resteal is interesting because it puts pressure on the player who steals the blinds.
-When a player steal on the button, he is in position.
-If you have call of the blinds, you are out of position without the initiative.
+A remainderal is interesting because it puts pressure on the player stealing the blinds.
+When a player steals on the button, he is in position.
+If you call from the blinds, you are out of position without the initiative.
 It will be very difficult to play the hand.
-For this reason, resteal is possible.
-The player who steal will have a huge range and he will have to fold many hands.
-When he calls, the player who has resteal will have the initiative and will be able to represent a lot of strength.
-And if you make a resteal and your opponent simply call, you know that he won't have a premium hand, which will help to read him after the flop.
+For this reason, the restal is a possibility.
+The player who steals will have a huge range and will have to fold a lot of hands.
+When he calls, the restal player will have the initiative and will be able to represent a lot of strength.
+And if you make a restal and your opponent simply calls, you know he won't have a premium hand, which will help him read it after the flop.